Sustainability Governance

 - GRI 2-24

-The Group’s highest operational body, the Implenia Executive Committee (IEC), also deals regularly with sustainability issues, approves the necessary resources and represents these issues to external stakeholders.
-Anita Eckardt sits on the IEC as Head Specialties Division and is also Chair of SusCom.
-She speaks for sustainability-related matters on the IEC.
+The Group’s highest operational body, the Implenia Executive Committee (IEC), deals regularly with sustainability issues, approves the necessary resources and represents these issues to external stakeholders.The Head Division Specialties and Chair of the SusCom sits on the IEC.
+There is particular focus on climate-related issues, such as defining the decarbonisation strategy.

 The CEO reports to the Board of Directors on sustainability issues at every regular Board meeting (about eight times a year).
 The Chair of SusCom also gives the Board of Directors a detailed briefing three times a year.
-This includes information about the status of the sustainability goals and how well they are being achieved, e.g. progress on CO2 reduction, the strategy to decarbonise by 2050, and updates on government ESG regulations.
+This includes information about the status of the sustainability goals and how well they are being achieved, e.g. progress on CO2 reduction, the strategy to decarbonise by 2050, and updates on ESG regulations.
 The Audit Committee, which consists of three members of the Board of Directors and meets at least three times a year, monitors both financial and ESG reporting.

-The Board of Directors approves the sustainability strategy and the Group’s long-term goals, taking into account the opportunities and risks involved.
-Two thirds of Board members have relevant experience in sustainability areas.
+Two thirds of Board members have substantial experience in sustainability areas.
 One member holds a professorship in civil and environmental engineering and has profound knowledge of environmental matters.

 Sustainability management